Photo Coming Soon

 Additional Health Resources:

-Grooming Information:
+Grooming Information

-Although the Pomeranian's coat looks to be difficult to care for, it is actually quite easy.
+Although the Pomeranian’s coat looks difficult to care for, it is actually quite easy.
 Regular brushing will keep the coat in good condition.
 Toenails should be kept trimmed — at least every 2-3 weeks — and teeth, as previously mentioned, must be kept clean.

-• Grooming — This section of Canada's Guide to Dogs includes tips, articles and information covering all aspects of dog grooming along with a listing of Groomers from across Canada.
+• Grooming — This section of the Canada’s Guide to Dogs website includes tips, articles and information covering all aspects of dog grooming along with a listing of Groomers from across Canada.

-Training Resources:
+Training Resources

-Additional Information:
+Additional Information

-Back to Breed Listing ~
+Breed Listing